 Simultaneously, to provide an external assessment of the quality of the SIPs as well as to generate feedback on ways to improve the SIPs, the evaluation team at Policy Studies Associates (PSA) also scored the SIPs using the same rubric (Appendix A provides an in-depth analysis of the quality of the SIPs based on PSA’s scoring reports; Appendix B describes the SIP scoring process conducted by PSA).
 The PSA team generated scoring reports that provided feedback on each Fellow’s SIP based on the rubric’s 12 school improvement planning domains (the text box on page 5 describes the planning domains on which each of the SIPs were scored).

 The SILA SIP self-assessment assignment was intended to encourage Fellows to compare their scores to the PSA scores, reflect on where there were differences, and work toward developing a deeper understanding of the quality of their SIPs and the goals of SILA to strengthen their improvement leadership skills.
 Ultimately, the hope was that Fellows would use the assignment to reflect on their SIP scores and engage their school improvement or leadership team to develop a targeted response and strengthen their approach to improvement planning, implementation, measures, and/or monitoring.

 This brief begins with a summary of the key findings related to SILA school improvement planning through SILA.
-Next it base s towhether Specifically, this brief describes SILA Fellows’ reflections on the SIP self-assessment assignment, the quality of their SIPs (based on PSA’s review using the UVA/WestEd rubric), and early reflections on the SILA school improvement planning and self-assessment process.
+Next it describes improvement planning, as envisioned in the SILA conceptual framework, and provides baseline data on which to base answers to Research Question 2 and the extent to which SILA principals and school leaders improve their SIPs during and after SILA participation (RQ2) and thereby whether SILA is achieving the goal of improving principal competence with school improvement planning (Goal #3).
+Specifically, this brief describes SILA Fellows’ reflections on the SIP self-assessment assignment, the quality of their SIPs (based on PSA’s review using the UVA/WestEd rubric), and early reflections on the SILA school improvement planning and self-assessment process.

 Summary of Key Findings